Social reforms of Andreas Papandreou: Social reconciliation

-After the restoration of democracy in 1974, healing the wounds caused by the civil war was pressing since the junta had only exacerbated them.
+After the restoration of democracy in 1974, healing the wounds caused by the Greek Civil War was pressing since the junta had only exacerbated them.
 Towards this direction, Karamanlis decriminalised the Communist Party and opened the borders to exiled Greeks who had fled the junta and civil war to return home, including Melina Merkouri, Mikis Theodorakis, and Cornelius Castoriadis.
 Approximately 25,000 returned after passing security screening from 1974 to 1981.
 However, Karamanlis' governments maintained the post-civil war state's anticommunist stance; that is, it was challenging to obtain a civil service job as a communist.
 Minister of Interior Konstantinos Stefanopoulos explained the conservative viewpoint as "Greeks would never forgive those who had taken up arms against the Nation."

 Papandreou made progress in this direction, but unlike Karamanlis, he was pressured to do more since he relied on left-leaning voting blocks (see details in Papandreou's populism).
 In December 1982, Papandreou dropped the security screening requirement, allowing the return of another potential 22,000 returnees; the most notable was Markos Vafiadis at age 77, but excluded any Slav-Macedonian war veterans (comprising half the group) that participated in the resistance.

 Papandreou introduced a law in 1985 for civil servants dismissed for political reasons to restore their pensions.
 All formal Civil War commemorations were abolished, including ceremonies commemorating Dekemvriana.
 The first law recognizing the Greek Resistance was passed in 1949, which excluded left-leaning partisan groups that fought against the Greek State in the Greek Civil War.
 On 20 September 1982, Papandreou's government passed a law that abolished this exception, allowing EAM/ELAS members the war veteran status and pension rights.
 Papandreou touted this as "the gravestone of the spirit of national division."
 However, New Democracy deputies, many of whose senior members were participants in the civil war, denounced it as a "shameless attempt to whitewash the communist crimes during and after the war."